 Incorporate these tips to add power into your swing.
 You will notice golf performance gains.
 Get your hips into it!

-Dr. Jeff Hogan is available for further comment, workshops, lectures and personal consultations.
-He can be reached at his office, Hogan Chiropractic, at 281-240-2225.
+Dr. Jeff Hogan is available for further comment, workshops, lectures, and personal consultations.
+He can be reached at his office, Hogan Spine & Rehab, at 281-240-2225.
 You are invited to call and request his free special report, “Hit Farther, Straighter and Play Longer.”